Californians Against Waste

-Californians Against Waste is an environmental advocacy organization that advocates for stronger environmental laws and more recycling at the state and local level.
-The organization was founded in 1977 and has sponsored numerous successful citizen initiatives.
+Californians Against Waste (CAW) is a nonprofit environmental advocacy organization based in Sacramento, California.
+Founded in 1977, CAW advocates for policies to reduce pollution, conserve natural resources, and build a circular economy through waste prevention, recycling, and extended producer responsibility.
+The organization has played a central role in shaping California’s waste and recycling legislation and influencing broader national policy.
 It is headquartered two blocks from California's state capitol in Sacramento.

 According to the organization's website, "Californians Against Waste is a non-profit environmental research and advocacy organization that identifies, develops, promotes and monitors policy solutions to pollution and conservation problems posing a threat to public health and the environment.
 Californians Against Waste's history has demonstrated it to be the nation's oldest, largest and most effective non-profit environmental organization advocating for the implementation of waste reduction and recycling policies and programs."

 Mission

 The stated mission of Californians Against Waste is "to protect communities by eliminating the pollution inherent in the extraction and disposal of natural resources.
 CAW believes in preventing waste at its source and holding producers responsible throughout a product's lifecycle to transition California to a thriving circular economy."